aws-controllers-k8s/community/docs/content/docs/tutorials/ec2-example.md

 Events:       <none>
 ```

-* Delete the resources:
+Delete the resources:
   * `kubectl delete -f subnet.yaml`
   * `kubectl delete -f vpc.yaml`

 Both resources were successfully deployed, managed, then deleted by their respective controllers.
 Although contrived, this example highlights how easy it can be to deploy AWS resources via YAML files and how it feels like managing any other K8s resource.

-In this example, waiting for the `vpcID` to be generated and manually updating the Subnet custom resource is not fully declarative.
-The next example alleviates these concerns using a single manifest (YAML) to deploy the entire network topology.
+In this example, we used multiple YAML manifests and waited for the `vpcID` to be generated before manually updating the Subnet custom resources to reference that VPC ID.
+This technique is less aligned to a fully declarative, GitOps-style of configuration management because dependencies between resources need to be manually resolved using a specific order of operations.
+The next example uses a single YAML manifest to deploy an entire network topology using ACK Resource References, a technique that better aligns with a fully automated and declarative GitOps-style of configuration management.

 ### Create a VPC Workflow

-This section details the steps to create a network topology consisting of multiple, connected resources from a single manifest file.
-The following resources will be present in said manifest:
+In this section, we create a network topology consisting of multiple, connected resources using a single YAML manifest.
+The following resources are present in this network topology:
 * 1 VPC
 * 1 Instance
 * 1 Internet Gateway